1. Home

 On the dashboard

-• account-based calendar access will show with the calendar title only.
+• Below the calendar title, account-based calendar access will show an avatar beside the user name.

 In the calendar